CommodoreCanadia64/PSIV-Auto-tracker/README.md

 Lua Setup: Run the provided Lua script within BizHawk to begin exporting game data.

-run the python (bridge) script (linux) download and launch the sniffer.exe (windows)
+run the python (bridge) script (linux) or download and launch the sniffer.exe (windows)

 https://commodorecanadia64.github.io/PSIV-Auto-tracker/

-Verify Connection: A Green LED at the bottom of the page confirms the dashboard is successfully talking to the system tray app.
+Verify Connection: A Green LED at the top left of the page confirms the dashboard is successfully talking to the system tray app.

 How to Use